artemscript/twitterBot/README.md

 2. Copy its id from the end of the tweet url/link.
 3. Put the tweet id in the `config.py` folder.
 4. Inside the `parent/twitterBot` folder run `python3 twitter_app.py`.
 5. Note: I strongly recommend you use a backend running tool.
-I personally use `pm2` and I run it with: `pm2 run twitter_app.py --interpreter=python3`.
+I personally use `pm2` and I run it with: `pm2 start twitter_app.py --interpreter=python3`.

 ## 4. Drawing a Winner
 Inside the `parent/twitterBot` folder;